 Took the Family on a Cash vacation

-We took our first true cash vacation last year to celebration our twins sixteenth Birthday.
+We took our first true cash vacation last year to celebrate our twins sixteenth Birthday.
 We had an amazing family time in Universal Studios in Orlando, Florida.
-It was a trip about building memories with the family, treating ourselves to something a little special and not having to worry about cost because it was planned, budget and accounted for ahead of time.
+It was a trip about building memories with the family, treating ourselves to something a little special and not having to worry about the cost because it was planned, budget and accounted for ahead of time.
 The children remarked several times what an amazing trip it was and it was a great time to insert see what a little planning and saving can do for you.
 I think my daughter summed it up best “Goodbye Orlando.
 This past week was probably the best week I’ve ever had!”

 How full is your bucket?
 Click To Tweet

 Thanks Maggie for this great idea!
 We look to continue to fill the bucket list as a family over the next couple of years.
-We have college approaching and understand the likelihood of the family being altogether grows short.
+We have college approaching and understand the likelihood of the family altogether growing short.
 So picking our spots and getting in some special events is important to me.
 We can certainly continue to fill the bucket with who’s ever willing or just my wife and I or even solo.

 Whenever I think about the bucket list I often associate it with being debt free.
-Having a plan for your money and not carrying debt gives you so much flexibility and freedom to do what every the heck you want or at least the means to save for it.
+Having a plan for your money and not carrying debt gives you so much flexibility and freedom to do whatever the heck you want or at least the means to save for it.
 Hoping your bucket is overflowing.

 Will you take the fill the bucket list challenge and share what you’ve done so far?